exbin/bined-eclipse-plugin/README.md

 Eclipse platform is necessary for build of this plugin.
 See. http://eclipse.org

+Install Eclipse Project SDK via Help/Install New Software.

-Create Run/Run configuration new Eclipse Application run target to execute.
+Use Eclipse Application run configuration to run/execute.

 License
 -------